l7mp/stunner/docs/PREMIUM_REFERENCE.md

 ## Deploying the dataplane in a DaemonSet

-**Feature:** `DaemonSet`. **Availability:** in the member and enterprise tiers.
+**Feature:** `DaemonSet`. **Availability:** member and enterprise tiers.

 By default, the TURN server pods that run the dataplane for STUNner gateways are deployed into a Kubernetes Deployment.
-This ensures that a configurable sized pool of TURN servers are available per each Gateway.
+This ensures that a configurable number of TURN servers are available per each Gateway.
 In certain cases, however, it may be desirable to deploy STUNner with a single dataplane pod per each Kubernetes node instead.
-This is crucial, for instance, when the STUNner dataplane is [deployed in the host-network namespace](https://github.com/l7mp/stunner/blob/main/docs/GATEWAY.md#dataplane) to run a [public TURN service](https://medium.com/l7mp-technologies/running-stunner-as-a-public-turn-server-1a2c61f78e67), or when a Gateway is exposed with the [`service.spec.externalTrafficPolicy: Local`](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip) configuration to implement [Direct Server Return](https://en.wikipedia.org/w/index.php?title=Load_balancing_(computing)#Load_balancer_features) for minimizing clients' round-trip-time.
+This is crucial, for instance, when the STUNner dataplane is [deployed in the host-network namespace](https://github.com/l7mp/stunner/blob/main/docs/GATEWAY.md#dataplane) to run a [public TURN service](https://medium.com/l7mp-technologies/running-stunner-as-a-public-turn-server-1a2c61f78e67), or when a Gateway is exposed with the [`service.spec.externalTrafficPolicy: Local`](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip) configuration to implement [direct server return](https://en.wikipedia.org/w/index.php?title=Load_balancing_(computing)#Load_balancer_features) to minimize clients' round-trip-time.

 To configure STUNner to run a single STUNner dataplane pod per each node in the Kubernetes cluster, you can set `spec.dataplaneResource` to `DaemonSet` in the [`Dataplane` resource](https://github.com/l7mp/stunner/blob/main/docs/GATEWAY.md#dataplane) corresponding to your Gateway.
 This will instruct STUNner to re-deploy the dataplane into a [Kubernetes DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset) instead of a Deployment.
-This feature is available in your tier if `DaemonSet` is enabled in the license status (recall, the status can be obtained using [`stunnerctl license`](/docs/cmd/stunnerctl.md#license-status)).
+DaemonSet mode is available in your tier if the `DaemonSet` feature is enabled in the license status (recall, the status can be obtained using [`stunnerctl license`](/docs/cmd/stunnerctl.md#license-status)).

 The below will set the dataplane for all gateways using the `default` Dataplane to use a DaemonSet.
-The `hostNetwork: true` setting will deploy the TURN server pod in the host-network namespace (if available) of each Kubernetes node in the cluster.

 ```yaml
 apiVersion: stunner.l7mp.io/v1